cellux/mixtape/README.md

 ### Syntax sugar

-The parser expands these syntactic shorthands:
+The parser expands these shorthands before evaluation, so they are convenient spelling rather than special runtime values:

 - `:name` → `":name" get` (fetch env var)
 - `@foo` → `"foo" get`